Sr33kk0/AllocateMinus/README.md

 ## About The Project

 **AllocateMinus** isn't just another calendar viewer.
-Monash University uses **Allocate+** to distribute student timetables.
-While great for individuals, finding overlapping free time for a group project or study session requires manually cross-referencing multiple complex schedules over WhatsApp.
+Finding overlapping free time for a group project or study session requires manually cross-referencing multiple complex schedules over WhatsApp.

 I built this engine to solve that.
 By ingesting live `.ical` feeds and running an interval-overlap algorithm, the application calculates the exact time blocks where everyone in your group is free.